simd-everywhere/simde/README.md

 label in the issue tracker.
 If you'd like to be notified when an instruction set is available you may subscribe to the relevant issue.

-There are a *lot* of instructions to get through.
-If you're interested in helping please feel free to dive right in!
-All instructions must include tests (see `test/test-*.c`), as well as a portable implementation in the relevant header.
+## Want to help?

+There are a *lot* of instructions to get through, so any help would be greatly appreciated!
+It's pretty straightforward work, and a great way to learn about the instructions.

+There are three places you'll want to modify in order to implement a new function:

+ * ${isax}.h — this is where the implementations live
+ * test/test-${isax}.c — tests comparing the portable implementation
+   with the expected result.
+ * test/test-cmp-${isax}.c — tests comparing the portable
+   implementation with the "native" version, using random data for inputs.

+Hopefully it's clear what to do by using other functions in those files as a template, but if you have trouble please feel free to contact us; we're happy to help!

+If you're not sure that your implementation will be fast enough, don't worry!
+Right now we just want to get correct implementations in place, we can worry about optimizing later.

 ## Usage